Growing up with hockey

 When everything clicked

-At about 16-17 years old, while in my barn or on the pond I started to realize a lot of small things that I was doing wrong, or new things that I could do to improve my game.
+At about 16-17 years old, with the help of some hockey videos I bought on VHS I started to realize a lot of small things that I was doing wrong, or new things that I could do to improve my game.
 These are just small little things that I should have known, or been taught as a kid but no coach really mentioned it.
 In a small town you don’t really get expert hockey coaches, and even if you have a good coach they only have 1 hour a week to coach 14 kids so you don’t get much 1 on 1 time.

 I started implementing these small tips and noticed big improvements in my game, unfortunately it was a bit to late to play Junior and I was focusing on School and a career, but my #1 passion in life was still hockey.